chillblox/jfc/README.md

 # JFC - Java Function Compiler
-JFC creates, compiles and evaluates a given Java code block.
+JFC creates, compiles and evaluates a given java code block.

 Compilation is done in main memory, i.e. without writing to the file system.